 There are also national organizations that do online studies (both quantitative and qualitative) there are plenty national organizations that do online market research.
-You can search for them online, or (shameless plug alert) I have more than 20 listed in my book, I Got Scammed So You Don’t Have To!
+You can search for them online, or (shameless plug alert) I have more than 20 listed in The Work at Home Training Program.

 Keep in mind that the bugger about in-person and some online focus groups is that you can only do one, for any one company every 6-12 months.
 They don’t want to see you every month!
 They constantly need new people and new opinions coming in.
 So, while this sort of income isn’t consistent, it can be a fun way to make some extra money!

 Disclaimer: Links to products and services throughout the site, videos, and blog may or may not contain affiliate links.
 This means, we may or may not earn a small commission from sales originating through this website.
 We would not recommend any product that we wouldn’t use ourselves, regardless of whether we earn commission or not.
 There you go: complete transparency at it’s finest!